“This is something we can actually use with real-world application.”

 The activities can be used in formal classroom settings or with nonformal groups, such as scouts, students enrolled in afterschool programs, and visitors to nature centers and parks.
 The activities require minimal preparation and supplies, and work in urban, suburban, or rural settings.

-Download Teaching with i-Tree.
+- Download Teaching with i-Tree in English

 The activities incorporate the use of i-Tree Design software, a free, state-of-the-art online tool developed by the U.S. Forest Service and its partners.
 As they complete the activities, students will apply STEM skills to learn the following: